 Year after year I remind people to pay attention to the top 3 easiest fantasy football schedules and the top 3 hardest schedules.
 2023 is no different.
 This method has worked well for me over the years and is most certainly meaningful, as I'll explain later.

-So the number “1″ equals the easiest schedule and a number “32″ equals the hardest schedule.
-This is the same way we display the data in our customized draft package, except in the draft package the SOS is listed next to each players name, which is very handy when drafting.
+You can download the 2023 fantasy football strength of schedule or just see below.
+The green indicates the easiest schedule and a red indicates the hardest schedule.
+This is the same way we identify a positions strength of schedule in our customized cheat sheets.
+Except in our cheat sheets the strength of schedule is listed next to each players name, which is very handy when drafting.

 Real Strength of Schedule Versus Fantasy Strength of Schedule

 "The correlation between strength of schedule and teams making the playoffs has been extreme in the last five seasons.
 Teams with a Top 5 toughest strength of schedule in that span have made the playoffs 24.1 percent of the time.
 Teams with a Top 5 easiest strength of schedule have more than doubled that percentage, making the playoffs 50.0 percent of the time."
 Source: NFL.com